 Homeopathy is a controversial topic in the medical community, although many millions of patients use the treatments worldwide.
 A 2015 study by Australia’s National Health and Medical Research Council concluded there is no reliable evidence so far that homeopathy is effective.
 Science can’t explain how a product containing such diluted amounts of active ingredients can have any effect, but it remains the second largest system of medicine in the world.

 I met Nicole at a recent dinner party, and became super excited to write an article about her.
-After hearing about our inspiring mission at GNN to spread good news, she offered our readers the $5 discount, and a small commission on products for GNN.
+After hearing about our inspiring mission at GNN to spread good news, she offered a small commission on each purchase for GNN.

 Nicole is just grateful she gets to touch more people’s lives with GoPatch, than she ever could with just her two hands.